Nidocq/RadioMeshNetwork/README.md

 # Radio Mesh Network
 This is the bachelor project of blok 1-2 24/25 (Aug24-Jan25).
 The bachelor project investigates the communication between radio modules and the effeciency of mesh Network.
-The thesis can be read on (overleaf)[https://www.overleaf.com/read/wghnydtwgbdh#60a554].
+The thesis can be read [here](https://github.com/Nidocq/RadioMeshNetwork/blob/main/Bachelors_Project_PhillipLundin_David_Marchant_24_25.pdf).
 The final version will be available end january in this repository.

 # Using the software
 ### Quick start